Skip to content

 Refund ProcessingSame banking rail as original (FPS/SEPA same-day, SWIFT 1-3 business days)

 Inbound deposits land at the speed of whichever rail the sender uses.
-UK Faster Payments arrives within seconds, SEPA Instant arrives within 10 seconds where supported, regular SEPA Credit Transfer settles within a few hours to one business day.
-BACS and CHAPS settle same-day to next-day.
-SWIFT inbound is 1-3 business days correspondent-dependent.
-USD ACH is next-day to T+2 depending on routing.
-Outbound payments mirror the same windows.
-Cross-currency conversions inside the account are quoted as instant.
-Card transactions through Xacepay follow the underlying processor's settlement schedule — typically T+1 to T+3 for European card acquirers in the 280-processor network.
-Refunds on bank transfers are largely irreversible by design, which is part of why gambling operators favor IBAN deposits over card deposits where regulator rules permit.
-Card refunds via Xacepay run 3-10 business days depending on the acquirer.
-The Open Banking AIS/PIS endpoints work in real time but throughput depends on the receiving bank's PSD2 implementation.
-Settlement is generally same-day where the rail supports it; the bottleneck is not Xace's infrastructure but the bank on the other side of any given transaction.
+UK Faster Payments arrives within seconds, SEPA Instant arrives within 10 seconds where supported, and a regular SEPA Credit Transfer settles within a few hours to one business day.
+BACS and CHAPS settle same-day to next-day, SWIFT inbound is 1-3 business days correspondent-dependent, and USD ACH is next-day to T+2 depending on routing.
+Outbound payments mirror the same windows, and cross-currency conversions inside the account are quoted as instant.
+Card transactions through Xacepay follow the underlying processor's settlement schedule, typically T+1 to T+3 for European card acquirers in the 280-processor network.
+Refunds on bank transfers are largely irreversible by design, which is part of why gambling operators favor IBAN deposits over card deposits where regulator rules permit, while card refunds via Xacepay run 3-10 business days depending on the acquirer.
+The Open Banking AIS/PIS endpoints work in real time, but throughput depends on the receiving bank's PSD2 implementation.
+Settlement is generally same-day where the rail supports it, and the bottleneck is not Xace's infrastructure but the bank on the other side of any given transaction.
 Updated May 2026.

 Integration & Tech